opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   When the operator executes **oci-runtime-tool generate --privileged**, OCI will enable access to all devices on the host as well as disable some of the confinement mechanisms like AppArmor, SELinux, and seccomp from blocking access to privileged processes.
 This gives the container processes nearly all the same access to the host as processes generating outside of a container on the host.

 **--process-cap-add-ambient**=[]
-  Add Linux ambient capabilities
+  Add Linux ambient capabilities.
+  You can use this command to add multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-add-ambient CAP_FOWNER,CAP_FSETID

 **--process-cap-add-bounding**=[]
-  Add Linux bounding capabilities
+  Add Linux bounding capabilities.
+  You can use this command to add multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-add-bounding CAP_FOWNER,CAP_FSETID

 **--process-cap-add-effective**=[]
-  Add Linux effective capabilities
+  Add Linux effective capabilities.
+  You can use this command to add multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-add-effective CAP_FOWNER,CAP_FSETID

 **--process-cap-add-inheritable**=[]
-  Add Linux inheritable capabilities
+  Add Linux inheritable capabilities.
+  You can use this command to add multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-add-inheritable CAP_FOWNER,CAP_FSETID

 **--process-cap-add-permitted**=[]
-  Add Linux permitted capabilities
+  Add Linux permitted capabilities.
+  You can use this command to add multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-add-permitted CAP_FOWNER,CAP_FSETID

 **--process-cap-drop-all**=true|false
   Drop all Linux capabilities